-David is an experienced practitioner in both the High Court and Court of Appeal, and continues to be instructed in complex matters within the Tribunal system, including SIAC.
-David also has experience in litigation in the European Court of Human Rights, having drafted pleadings on behalf of individual applicants and intervening parties, as well as the Court of Justice.
+David is an experienced practitioner in both the High Court and Court of Appeal and continues to be instructed in complex matters within the Tribunal system, including SIAC.
+David also has experience in litigation in the European Court of Human Rights, having drafted pleadings on behalf of individual applicants and intervening parties, as well as in the Court of Justice of the European Union.
 He has a particular interest in civil actions against public authorities, using both the common law and remedies under the Human Rights Act 1998, with a view to extending the scope of existing liabilities.
-Examples include his recent successful representation of the Claimant in the seminal Supreme Court negligence case of Robinson v Chief Constable of West Yorkshire, in addition to James Bowen and others v Chief Constable for the Metropolitan Police, concerning an attempt to extend an employer’s duty of trust and confidence to the conduct of litigation concerning an employer’s alleged wrong doing.
+Examples include his successful representation of the Claimant in the seminal Supreme Court negligence case of Robinson v Chief Constable of West Yorkshire, in addition to James Bowen and others v Chief Constable for the Metropolitan Police, concerning an attempt to extend an employer’s duty of trust and confidence to the conduct of litigation concerning an employer’s alleged wrong doing.

 Robinson v Chief Constable of West Yorkshire UKSC 4

 James Bowen and others v Commissioner of Police for the Metropolis UKSC 40